johnnychen94/Image-Processing-in-Julia/README.md

 	* you should contain the corresponding `py` or `jl` files for easy diff tracking.
 Make sure `py` and `ipynb` contains the same codes.
 	* make sure to `restart kernel and run all cells` to keep your results for connivence
 	* make sure to delete unnecessary empty cells, e.g., the last one

-## Links:
-* ~You may also want to try [Dive into Julia](https://github.com/johnnychen94/Dive-Into-Julia), which is a "Learn Julia the Hard Way" tutorial.~